-Mutual information can also be expressed using the \emph{entropy} of $X$ and $Y$ i.e. $H(X)$, $H(Y)$ and their \emph{joint entropy}, $H(X,Y)$ as given in the equations below:
+MI can also be expressed using the entropy of $X$ and $Y$, i.e. $H(X)$, $H(Y)$, and their joint entropy, $H(X,Y)$, as:

-Shannon's Entropy in Eq.~\ref{shannon} is known to be biased, generally underestimating true entropy from finite samples, thus, in this work, we choose the following equation to compensate for insufficient samplings \cite{2003physics7138G}:
+Here, $N_s$ is the frequency of unique symbol $s$, $N {=} {\sum} N_s$, $V$ is the number of unique symbols or the vocabulary size, and $\psi(N_s)$ is the \emph{digamma function} of $N_s$.
+Shannon's entropy is known to be biased, generally underestimating the true entropy from finite samples; that is why, in order to compensate for insufficient sampling we use Eq.~\ref{eq:entropy-adj} from \cite{2003physics7138G} to calculate entropy.

-where $N_i$ is the frequency of unique symbol \emph{i}, $N = \sum N_i$, $K$ is the number of unique symbols, and $\psi(N_i)$ is the \emph{logarithmic derivative of the gamma function} of $N_i$.
+If $I(X;Y){=}0$, then $X$ and $Y$ are independent then $p(x)p(y){=}p(x,y)$.
+However, if $X$ and $Y$ are fully dependent, then $p(x){=}p(y){=}p(x,y)$, which results in the maximum value of $I(X;Y)$.
+Similarly, if $i(x;y){=}0$, then events $x$ and $y$ are independent.
+If $i(x;y)$ is positive, it indicates that the two words occur together frequently.
+If $i(x;y)$ is negative, it indicates that the two words never occur together.